 I am currently recruiting research students at all levels. Please see here for more details. 

-I am a Lecturer in Human-Computer Interaction at the Research School of Computer Science at the Australian National University.
+Dr Jennyfer Lawrence Taylor is a Lecturer in Human-Computer Interaction (HCI) at the ANU Research School of Computer Science.

 This is a personal website.
 Views here are my own.